Petroleum Clean Up

-Long Term Petroleum Remediation Priority Lists - The following Priority List refers only to petroleum-contaminated sites referred to the Division of Technical Services for long-term remediation.
-It is presented in two documents that differ only in how they are sorted: one sorted alphabetically by towns, the other sorted by its state priority ranking.
+Long Term Petroleum Remediation Priority List - The Priority List contains only petroleum-contaminated sites referred to the Division of Technical Services for long-term remediation and is updated quarterly.

 Petroleum Site Clean-up Guidelines: Updated November 20, 2009 (Effective December 1, 2009)- Remediation Guidelines for Petroleum Contaminated Sites in Maine (pdf format) - These risk-based guidelines apply to the investigation and clean-up of petroleum contaminated sites, including gasoline, aviation fuels, methyl tertiary butyl ether (MTBE), kerosene, #2 heating oil, other heating oils including heavy oils, diesel fuel, or other comparable petroleum hydrocarbons.
 It applies to DEP staff, potential responsible parties, Maine Ground Water Oil Clean-up Fund applicants, Voluntary Response Action Program applicants and others remediating oil sites in Maine.
 These guidelines go into effect on December 1, superseding on January 1, 2010 the Department’s “Procedural Guidelines for Establishing and Implementing Action Levels and Remediation Goals for the Remediation of Oil Contaminated Soil and Ground Water in Maine” (December 5, 2008), which are based on gasoline range organics (GRO) and diesel range organics (DRO).
 Both sets of guidelines will be in effect for one month to allow for the transition to the Volatile Petroleum Hydrocarbons (VPH) and Extractible Petroleum Hydrocarbons (EPH) approach used in the new guidelines.